ethereum/web3.py/docs/ethpm.rst

        ),
    )

-Pins the active manifest to disk.
+Pins the active manfiest to disk.
 Must be the concluding function in a builder set since it returns the IPFS pin data rather than returning the manifest for further processing.

 To add meta fields